EOEPCA/eoepca-killercoda/discovery/01-prerequisites.md

-As ususal in this tutorial, we will use the [EOEPCA Deployment Guide](https://eoepca.readthedocs.io/projects/deploy/en/latest/) scripts to help us configuring and deploying our application.
+As ususal for EOEPCA, we will use the [EOEPCA Deployment Guide](https://eoepca.readthedocs.io/projects/deploy/en/latest/) scripts to help us configuring and deploying our application.

 First, we clone it in our environment:
 ```